Bill Plant Driving School Instructor Support Update – 1st July 2021

 Instructor of the Month

-After an extensive review of the candidates for last month’s Instructor of the Month award, of which there were many that were of an extremely high standard, the team at Bill Plant Driving School are delighted to announce that Aysha Munawar, based in Reading, has topped the list for June!
+After an extensive review of the candidates for this month’s Instructor of the Month award, of which there were many that were of an extremely high standard, the team at Bill Plant Driving School are delighted to announce that Aysha Munawar, based in Reading, has topped the list for July!

 Having started her career as a Driving Instructor with Bill Plant Driving School in December 2019, only a few months before the Covid-19 pandemic hit the UK, it is safe to say the journey to today has been a challenging one.
 Based in East London at the start of her PDI, Aysha has, due to events over the last 18 months, had to move to and from East London to Reading on multiple occasions.